yuanzhongqiao/marvel-platform/README.md

 3. Run for local testing: `firebase serve --only functions`

 ### Frontend
-1. Navigate to front-end project directory: `cd frontend`
+1. Navigate to front-end project directory: `cd ../` (root of project)
 2. Install dependencies: `npm install`
 3. Run for local testing: `npm run dev`
+This will start the frontend on localhost:3000 (default port)

 ### Local Emulator (Optional)
 #### Setup
 1. Open the terminal and to start the emulators, run the following command: `npm run emulators`
-2. Open another terminal simultaneously and start the frontend project, run the following command: `npm run frontend:dev`
+2. Open another terminal simultaneously and start the frontend project, run the following command: `npm run dev`

 ## Cloud Deployment
-1. Clone the repository: `git clone https://github.com/radicalxdev/marvel-platform`
+1. Clone the repository: `git clone https://github.com/marvelai-org/marvel-platform`
 2. Navigate to back-end project directory: `cd functions`
 3. Install dependencies: `npm install`
-4. Navigate to front-end directory: `cd ../frontend`
+4. Navigate to front-end directory: `cd ../` (root of project)
 5. Install dependencies: `npm install`
-5. Navigate to the root directory and run deploy: `cd .. && npm run deploy`
+5. Navigate to the root directory and run deploy: `npm run deploy`

 ## Contributing